Pesticide Regulatory Heterogeneity, Foreign Sourcing, and Global Agricultural Value Chains (with Bernhard Dalheimer and Gabriele Mack)

 Pesticide regulatory homogeneity and firms’ import decision (with Anirudh Shingal)

 Country-specific variations in food standards often reflect national regulatory traditions, but they also disrupt trade by increasing associated costs and limiting market access.
-Harmonising such standards should reduce or eliminate the additional market access costs and enhance trade.
-Yet, whereas evidence abounds on the trade effects of country-specific public mandatory food standards, we know little about the trade effects of harmonising such standards across countries.
-Exploiting the EU–Swiss trade relationship and data on maximum residue limits (MRLs) for pesticides, we assess the channels that explain the effects of harmonised standards on agri-food imports.
-Estimating a reduced-form gravity model, we find that similarity in Swiss-EU MRL on a product-pesticide pair increases Swiss product-level imports from the EU by 10%.
+Aligning such standards between countries should reduce or eliminate the additional market access costs and enhance trade.
+Yet, whereas evidence abounds on the trade effects of country-specific public mandatory food standards, relatively little is known about the trade effects of regulatory homogeneity across countries.
+Exploiting the EU-Swiss trade relationship and data on maximum residue limits (MRLs) for pesticides, we assess the channels that explain the effects of regulatory homogeneity of standards on agri-food imports.
+Estimating a reduced-form gravity model, we find that similarity in Swiss-EU MRLs on a product-pesticide pair increases Swiss product-level imports from the EU by 10%.
 This consists of a 7.7% increase in the average import value per product per firm, a 1.4% increase in the number of product varieties imported, and a 0.6% increase in the number of importing firms.
-Harmonisation also increases import volumes by 9.4% and decreases import prices by 1.6%.
-Accounting for firm heterogeneity, we find more pronounced trade effects of harmonisation for smaller firms.
-We also confirm our findings using estimations at the firm-product level.
+Regulatory homogeneity also increases import volumes by 9.4% and decreases import prices by 1.6%.
+Accounting for firm heterogeneity, we find more pronounced trade effects for smaller firms.
+These findings are confirmed in firm-product level estimations, where we also find that the import-enhancing effects increase with increasing regulatory heterogeneity.
+In terms of policy, our results imply that even with mutual recognition, there remains a preference for foreign imports that align with domestic standards.

 Check out the working paper